How Fintechs Can Scale Engineering Cheaply and Sustainably in 2026

 You want people who integrate quickly and do not require heavy hand-holding.

-Trio positions itself precisely in that category.
+Trio is specifically in that category.
 We focus exclusively on fintech and vet every engineer for domain expertise.

 Our model removes friction, slows the hiring spiral, and gives you scalable capacity that adjusts to shifting roadmaps.
 It also maintains trust and regulatory alignment, which can be difficult to achieve with cheaper generalist options.